WheretIB/LuaDkmDebugger/README.md

 # C++ Debugger Extensions for Lua

 ---
-This extensions enables limited support for inspection of lua (Vanilla 5.3.5) state in C++ applications during debugging in Visual Studio.
+This extensions enables limited support for inspection of Lua (Version 5.3) state in C++ applications during debugging in Visual Studio.

 ## Features:
  * Lua 'inline' stack frame insertion into the Call Stack